diogoat/aesop-metagenomics-pipeline-nf/README.md

 https://zenodo.org/records/20168222

-*Because of the size, the Kraken PlusPF database need to be downloaded directly from the Kraken Webpage https://benlangmead.github.io/aws-indexes/k2 or
+*Because of the size, the Kraken PlusPF database need to be downloaded directly from the Kraken Webpage https://benlangmead.github.io/aws-indexes/k2

 3. **Test the installation**